destroyerOfOfficeChairs/pixelizer/core/README.md

 ### Operation order matters

 The pipeline is just an ordered list, but the order has real consequences:
-- `trim_*` should come before `downsample` (it prepares the image dimensions).
-- `downsample` should generally come before `palette_map` if you want pixel-art-resolution dithering; after if you want full-resolution dithering with nearest-neighbor downscaling.
+- `downsample` should generally come before `palette_map`, though you can reverse this order if you like - but it will be slower.
 - `normalize` should come before any quantization step (`posterize`, `palette_map`) whose output depends on the input's brightness distribution.
+- `upscale` should be the last step.

 ## Module layout